 Annagh, Ballymacward, County Galway

-A public talk on the conservation of a traditional stone barn will take place on Saturday 12th October 2019, 12 Noon at Annagh House, Ballymacward, Ballinasloe, Co.
+A public talk on the conservation of a traditional stone barn was held on Saturday 12th October 2019 at Annagh House, Ballymacward, Ballinasloe, Co.
 Galway.
-(H53 H996).
-John and Terry Hanlon invite you to hear Anne Carey, MA MUBC MIAI, Archaeological and Historic Buildings Consultant discuss the project at their home.
+John and Terry Hanlon invited Anne Carey, MA MUBC MIAI, Archaeological and Historic Buildings Consultant to discuss the project at their home.
 Anne is one of several experts involved in this restoration project.
-The talk shall take place in the restored stable building.
+The talk took place in the restored stable building.

 The stable building is located in the townland of Annagh, in the parish of Ballymacward.
 The name Annagh is derived from the Gaelic Eanach, meaning marsh or cut out bog.
 Annagh House is a late nineteenth century building (c 1862) with early to mid nineteenth century outbuildings to the south west The First Edition Ordnance Survey Map (1838) shows three rectangular buildings, one of which is the subject stables building on the site to the west of Annagh Hill.

 The Hanlons would like to acknowledge and thank Anna Meenan, The Heritage Council, Anne Carey, Historic Buildings Consultant, Pat Roberts, Ecologist, Frank Colleevey, Building Contractor, Michael and John Mullins, Stonemasons, and Tom Seale, Woodlawn Heritage Group.

 Extract from Report on Traditional Stone Barn Conservation by Anne Carey